A plug is where a work or individual mentions a product in order to promote it. An Enforced Plug is a plug that is contractually required.

 - When Two Best Friends Play tore apart the Xbox One launch title Fighter Within and its Kinect controls, Machinima tacked a 10-second Xbox One ad onto the beginning of the video.

 - Hot Ones: Each episode always ends with host Sean Evans inviting the guest to look into a camera and "tell everyone what you've got going on."
 Due to his vague wording, many guests don't understand that they're supposed to plug their product, forcing Evans to prompt them more overtly.

 - A particularly poignant example is in the Duckman episode "Short, Plush and Deadly".
 Duckman is running away in terror from a monstrous Fluffy and Uranus across a Rope Bridge while carrying an injured Cornfed.
 But then Duckman stops and notices that there is a pack of Mentos on the bridge.
 He pops one in his mouth, and then grins in approval at the camera as Mentos: The Fresh Maker shows up on the screen.
 The action scene then screeches back into gear as Fluffy and Uranus abruptly show up and corner Duckman on the bridge.

 Parodies and In-Universe uses:

 - In The Truman Show, the protagonist’s entire waking life is secretly a TV show being produced and filmed in real time.
-Since there are no commercial breaks, Product Placement is done during the show; this is accomplished by having the actors playing his family and friends delivering plugs in his presence.
+Since there are no commercial breaks, Product Placement is done during the show; this is accomplished by having the actors playing his family and friends delivering plugs in his presence (or by focusing on In-Universe advertising, such as when the businessmen brothers bail Truman up outside his office building next to a prominently-displayed poster for Kaiser Chicken).
 An inappropriate and out-of-place plug is eventually one of the things that cues Truman in to the fakeness of his life.

 - Kung Pow!
 Enter the Fist has some blatant and self-referential Taco Bell product placement: